grncdr/node-any-db/README.md

 ### Query Events

- * `'error', error` - Emitted if the query results in an error.
+ * `'error', error` - Emitted at most once per query.
+Note that this event will be emitted for errors even if a callback was provided, the callback will simply be subscribed to the 'error' event.
  * `'fields', fields` - An array of [Field][ResultSet] objects emitted before any `'data'` events.

+The following events are part of the [Readable][] interface:

  * `'data', row` - Emitted for each row in the query result set.
- * `'end'` - Emitted when the query completes.
+ * `'close'` - Emitted when the query completes.
+ * `'end'` - Emitted after all query results have been consumed.

 ## ResultSet